hikalium/lium/README.md

 ## Core principles

-- P0: Make the basic ChromiumOS development workflow extremely easy as like as a usual software on GitHub
+- P0: Make the basic ChromiumOS development workflow extremely easy
-  - Background: There have been a high barrier to get started with the ChromiumOS development.
-It terrifies new comers sometimes, and such environment is not sustainable nor efficient.
-This tool aims to solve such problems at a top priority.
+  - Background: There have been a huge barriers to get started with the ChromiumOS development.
+It terrifies newcomers sometimes, and such environment is not sustainable or efficient.
+The top priority of lium is to mitigate this high barrier to enter.
   - Basic workflows include: checkout the source code, build images / deploying packages / run tests with / without modifications.
 - P1: Make it extreamely easy to start using lium
   - Background: As stated in the above, our goal is lowering the barrier for people who are about to start contribution to ChromiumOS.
 To achive that, a tool that aids the goal should be extremely easy as well to start using it.